If you’re in the market for an electric vehicle, here’s some good news: OPPD’s popular EV rebates program is back.

 As in previous years, rebates are available for residential customers who purchase a new, all-electric vehicle:

 Rebates are available for business customers who replace a current fleet vehicle with a new all-electric vehicle.

 EV fleet rebates are rare in the national market, and OPPD is leading the way by making these rebates available to business customers.

-OPPD’s new EV education page has more information on rebates, as well as a host of other EV topics.
+OPPD’s new EV education page has a host of other EV topics.
 The cost comparison tool can help you determine whether an EV is right for you.
 The interactive public charging map shows you where you can charge while you’re out and about.